 Boston is similar to other major cities in the United States when it comes to rules of the road; however, there are a few rules related to cell phone use, seat belts, headlights, and toll lanes that you'll need to know before you hit the road in the city.

 - Cell phones: If you're 18 or older, you can talk on your phone while in transit, but you are supposed to have one hand on the wheel at all times.
-Those under 18 cannot use their cell phone in any way while driving.
+Those under 18 cannot use cell phones in any way while driving.
 Not obeying that law will cost them $100 plus a 60-day license suspension.
 No matter what age you are, the law prohibits writing, reading, or sending text messages while driving, and while you're stopped in traffic.
 This also comes with a $100 fine for first-time offenders.

 - Car rental age: You can rent a car at 21 years old in Massachusetts, but until you're 25, you'll have some restrictions and may have to pay a higher rate.